zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## Can I use WhereBulkContains after a Where?

-Yes, the `WhereBulkContains` is an extension method that you chain like any other LINQ method.
+Yes, the `WhereBulkContains` is an extension method that you can chain like any other LINQ method.
 You can chain it before or after the `Where` or any other LINQ methods.

 ```csharp
 var customers = context.Customers.Where(x => x.CustomerID >= 2).WhereBulkContains(deserializedCustomers);